About Us Home

 Katie Larson.
 Color, Carotenoid Content and Sensory Perceptions in Potato Germplasm from the Colorado Potato Breeding and Selection Program Read more

 Sara Kammlade.
 The Influence of Agromanagement on Soil Health and Potato Mineral Nutrients Read more

-Colorado cultivars and clonal selections accounted for 32% of the 9,357 acres of Colorado certified seed accepted in 2015.
-Advanced Colorado selections accounted for another 1% of the seed acreage.
+Colorado cultivars and clonal selections accounted for 36% of the 7,858 acres of Colorado certified seed accepted for certification in 2018.
+Advanced Colorado selections accounted for another 2% of the seed acreage.

-Six of the top 20 russet cultivars grown for seed in the U.S. [Russet Norkotah-S3 (#7), Canela Russet (#11), Silverton Russet (#13), Centennial Russet (#14), Russet Norkotah-S8 (#15), Rio Grande Russet (#20)] in 2015 were developed by the Colorado program.
-For reds, Colorado Rose ranked #8.
+Four of the top 20 russet cultivars grown for seed in the U.S. [Silverton Russet (#7), Canela Russet (#11), Centennial Russet (#12), Rio Grande Russet (#18)] in 2018 were developed by the Colorado program.
+Twenty-nine percent of the Russet Norkotah acreage (including line selections) was attributed to Colorado Russet Norkotah Selections 3 and 8.
+For reds, Sangre and Colorado Rose ranked #7 and #11, respectively.
 For chippers, Chipeta ranked #10.
-For colored-fleshed specialties, Mountain Rose ranked #2 and Purple Majesty ranked #1 among red- and purple-fleshed cultivars.
+For colored-fleshed specialties, Purple Majesty and Mountain Rose ranked #1 and #2, respectively.

 The Colorado Potato Breeding and Selection Program relies on the invaluable cooperation of several growers, shippers, research and extension personnel to assess the production, adaptability, marketability, and other characteristics of advanced selections.